 The timing definitions for the closing function of an intelligent circuit breaker are presented in Figure 10.
 For intelligent switchgear, the closing time has to be the time from the reception of the first bit of the first frame of the close command via the interface according to the IEC 61850 series, the circuit breaker being in the open position, to the instant when the contacts touch in all poles.
-The reception of the first bit of the first bit of the first bit of the first bit of the situation of time measurements, coherence has to be assessed between the position indication via the serial interface in the secondary system and the real position of the intelligent switchgear.
+The reception of the first bit of the first frame of the close command can be evaluated by using a communication analyzer.
+In the situation of time measurements, coherence has to be assessed between the position indication via the serial interface in the secondary system and the real position of the intelligent switchgear.